 2. Gutter Cleaning Robot - The Roomba is not the only one of its kind.
 While it may not quite be AI, these inventions are a fun, hands-free way to clean out your gutter.
 Loosen your gutters and drain them into a sack with this helpful bot.

 3. Gutter Cleaning Water Wand - Do you have a multiple story home?
 Scaling the side of your home on extension ladders can be a terrifying feat.
 Gaining altitude while wielding a hose can be even scarier.
 Clean your gutters from the safety of the ground with this wand, hose extension.

-4. Gutter Guards - When there’s trees all around your home, there is likely leaves and debris all around your gutters.
+4. Gutter Guards - When there are trees all around your home, there are also likely leaves and debris all around your gutters.
 If you live in a lush area, there are extra steps you can take to avoid clogged gutters.
-Gutter guards are like drain catchers, filtering out larger chunks, while letting water flow through.
+Gutter guards are like drain catchers, filtering out larger chunks of debris while letting water flow through.

 5. Extension Ladder - Are you trying to save money by cleaning gutters the old fashioned way – with your hands and a hose?
 It is possible, but only if you have the assistance of a sturdy, reliable extension ladder.
 These ladders are the bare minimum for your gutter cleaning.

 One of the best parts of spring is getting rid of the dust and grime accumulated during winter.
 Equip your home to have a successful, worry free summer!
 Flooding, water build up, wood rot, and other expensive repairs will be a thing of the past when you have clean gutters.
 To schedule a gutter cleaning appointment just call 866-FIX-MY-HOME!